mantidproject/mantid/dev-docs/source/Testing/Inelastic/DataProcessorTests.rst

 #.
 Go to the :math:`Moments` tab
 #.
 On the File Input, change the drop-down selector from ``File`` to ``Workspace``.
 #.
 Select the previously generated workspace ``irs26176_graphite002_sqw`` from the selector.
 #.
-First spectrum should be rendered on the plot widget, with two vertical dashed bars placed on the integration limits,
+First spectrum should be rendered on the plot widget, with two vertical sliders placed on the integration limits,
-   the limits on the graph and on the property browser should match.
+   the limits on the sliders and on the property browser should match.
 #.
-Change the limits by dragging the vertical lines to be at -0.2 and 0.2, respectively.
+Change the limits by moving the sliders to be at -0.2 and 0.2, respectively.
 On the property browser, ``EMin`` and ``EMax`` should be updated with the new limits.
 #.
 Click the ``Run`` button.
 #.
 The Preview plot should be updated with a representation of the first three moments with respect to Q. A workspace with the suffix `_Moments` should be generated on the ADS.
 #.
 On the Output edit, the name of the output workspace should be greyed out, write on the text edit right from the output name the spectras to plot, `0-4`, and click on the ``Plot Spectra`` button.